Henry Irving: Legacy

 He has acted with Irving, he's acted with Tree.

 These verses appear in the lyrics of the homonymous song in Andrew Lloyd Webber's 1981 musical Cats.

 In the 1963 West End musical comedy Half a Sixpence the actor Chitterlow does an impression of Irving in The Bells.
 Percy French's burlesque heroic poem "Abdul Abulbul Amir" lists among the mock-heroic attributes of Abdul's adversary, the Russian Count Ivan Skavinsky Skavar, that "he could imitate Irving".
 In the 1995 film A Midwinter's Tale by Kenneth Branagh, two actors discuss Irving, and one of them, Richard Briers does an imitation of his speech.
 In the play The Woman in Black, set in the Victorian era, the actor playing Kipps tells Kipps 'We'll make an Irving of you yet,' in Act 1, as Kipps is not a very good actor due to his inexperience.

-In the political sitcom Yes, Prime Minister (sequel to Yes, Minister), in the episode "The Patron of the Arts", first aired on 14 January 1988, the Prime Minister is asked what was the last play he'd seen, and replies "Hamlet."
-When asked "Whose?" — specifically, who played Hamlet, not who wrote it — he is unable to remember and is prompted with the suggestion "Henry Irving?" to audience laughter.
+A 2025 play by David Hare, Grace Pervades, which stars Ralph Fiennes as Irving and Miranda Raison as Ellen Terry, explores the life of Irving, Terry and Terry's children, Edith Craig and Edward Gordon Craig.